birminghamurbanobservatory/static-website/README.md

 ## Build

+If you've made any changes then commit them and run `npm version patch/minor/major` so that a new version number is shown in the footer of the build website.

 Run ```gatsby build``` to perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.
 The built static files are put in the _public_ directory.